 Making use of social media and website pop-ups can also help to grow an email list.

 6. Use Multi-Channel Communication

-To make the most of multi-channel communications, EDF does the following:
+To make the most of multi-channel communications, EDF:

-- Focus on donors who use direct mail and email communication, as these are often the most valuable donors
+- Focuses on donors who use direct mail and email communication, as these are often the most valuable donors

-- Maintain a consistent tone towards all members of an organization, across all communication channels
+- Maintains a consistent tone towards all members of an organization, across all communication channels

-- Use pre-touch emails to inform their mailing list to keep an eye on their inbox, alerting them to upcoming communications and events
+- Uses pre-touch emails to inform their mailing list to keep an eye on their inbox, alerting them to upcoming communications and events